AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 **[!UICONTROL Headlines]:** At least three, and up to five, short headlines with a maximum of 30 characters each.
 At least one headline must be at least 15 characters or less.
 If the campaign-level option to enable final URL expansion is set within [!DNL Google Ads], then [!DNL Google Ads] replaces this value with a custom headline based on the landing page content.

+ You can either enter text or select assets from your [!UICONTROL Asset Library] -- but not both in the same operation.

+* To enter text:

+  1. On the [!UICONTROL Enter Text] tab, enter the text.

+  1. (Optional) To add another text string, click [!UICONTROL + Add]** and enter the string.

+* To select assets from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the assets.

 **[!UICONTROL Long Headlines]:** At least one, and up to five, long headlines with a maximum of 90 characters each.
+You can either enter text or select assets from your [!UICONTROL Asset Library] -- but not both in the same operation.

+* To enter text:

+  1. On the [!UICONTROL Enter Text] tab, enter the text.

+  1. (Optional) To add another text string, click [!UICONTROL + Add]** and enter the string.

+* To select assets from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the assets.

 **[!UICONTROL Descriptions]:** At least two, and up to four, descriptions with a maximum of 90 characters each.
-At least one description must be at least 30 characters or less.
+At least one description must be at least 30 characters or less.You can either enter text or select assets from your [!UICONTROL Asset Library] -- but not both in the same operation.

+* To enter text:

+  1. On the [!UICONTROL Enter Text] tab, enter the text.

+  1. (Optional) To add another text string, click [!UICONTROL + Add]** and enter the string.

+* To select assets from your [!UICONTROL Asset Library], click **[!UICONTROL Asset Library]** and select the assets.

 **[!UICONTROL Call to Action]:** The call to action to include in the ad.
 By default, *[!UICONTROL Automated]* is selected, and [!DNL Google Ads] selects the call to action.
 You can optionally choose a different action.